open-cluster-management-io/ocm/README.md

 ### GRC: Governance, Risk and Compliance across Kubernetes clusters

-* Use prebuilt security and configuration controllers toto enforce policies on Kubernetes configuration across your clusters.
+* Use prebuilt security and configuration controllers to enforce policies on Kubernetes configuration across your clusters.

 Policy controllers allow the declarative expression of a desired condition that can be audited or enforced against a set of managed clusters. _Policies_ allow you to drive cross-cluster configuration or validate that a certain configuration explicitly does not exist.